compmec/section/docs/source/rst/theory.rst

 * Analysis and Design of Elastic Beams, from Walter D. Pilkey
 * The Boundary Element Method for Engineers and Scientists, from John T. Katsikadelis

+The interest is to compute the section properties and it's needed to solve a Poisson's equation.
-The package's theory can be divided in two parts:
+Hence, the used theory can be divided in three parts:

-* Geometric calculations, like integration over areas
+* Section properties
+    * :ref:`geometric_properties`
+    * :ref:`torsion_properties`
+    * :ref:`shear_properties`
+    * :ref:`stress_and_strain`
-* Solving Poisson's Equation, used to compute shear and torsion
+* Solving Poisson's Equation
+    * :ref:`boundary_element_method`
+* Mathematics
+    * :ref:`numerical_integration`

-The geometric calculations, like computing momentum of inertias, are easy developed.
+The geometric properties, like computing momentum of inertias, are easy developed.
-But solving the linear PDE is more challenging and more described through this page.
+But solving the linear PDE, to use in torsion and shear, is more challenging and more described through this page.

 While Pilkey's book uses Finite Element Method (FEM for short), their equations must be adapted to Boundary Element Method (BEM for short).
-So far, no specific book that uses BEM to compute section properties was found, so we develop some of the equations on this section.

-The transformations of equations happens mainly from Green's Theorem and its identities, which are developed in this text.
+The transformations of equations are developed throughout in this text.
 Since the main sources are from these two books, the repeted citations are ommited.

-The theory is divided in parts:

-1) :ref:`geometric_properties`
-2) :ref:`torsion_properties`
-3) :ref:`shear_properties`
-4) :ref:`stress_and_strain`
-5) :ref:`numerical_integration`
-6) :ref:`boundary_element_method`

 -----------------------------------------------------------------